 Experiential education is an important element of the K-Plan, with on-campus and off-campus opportunities in both domestic and international settings.
-Study abroad, study away through domestic programs, service-learning, student research, internships and externships, and student activities and athletics are key curricular components of the K-Plan, and are supported by a variety of administrative departments on campus.
+Study abroad, study away through domestic programs, civic engagement, student research, internships and externships, career treks, and student activities and athletics are key curricular components of the K-Plan, and are supported by a variety of administrative departments on campus.

 The intentional weaving together of hands-on involvement, experiential learning, and mentorship within the context of a rigorous academic life is the hallmark of our First-Year Experience (FYE).
 Kalamazoo College was named one of thirteen "Institutions of Excellence in the First College Year" by the National Policy Center on the First Year of College and is featured in Achieving and Sustaining Institutional Excellence for the First Year of College (Jossey-Bass, 2005).
 US News & World Report has recognized Kalamazoo's First-Year Experience as a "program that really works."
 FYE at Kalamazoo College helps students: